FarisanFekri/computational-intelligence/README.md

 # Computational-Intelligence
-Personal repository for computational intelligence 2023-2024
+Personal repository for Farisan Fekri of the course computational intelligence 2023/2024